satoshi-ikehata/Universal-PS-CVPR2022/README.md

   ```

 ### Running the test
-Download the pretrained model from  <a href="https://www.dropbox.com/sh/pphprxqbayoljpn/AADUPNcAdOWkbGwRK6xo5Wura?dl=0">here</a>
-Extract all of them as e.g., YOUR_CHECKPOINT_PATH/*.ptmodel, *.optimizer, *.scheduler
+Download the pretrained model from  <a href="https://www.dropbox.com/sh/pphprxqbayoljpn/AADUPNcAdOWkbGwRK6xo5Wura?dl=0">here</a> and extract all of them as
 ```bash
   YOUR_CHECKPOINT_PATH
   ├── *.pytmodel